Frequently Asked Questions (FAQ)

 Do the AP credits I transferred have any affect on my off-campus study credits?

-Can I change my program or proposed courses?
+Can I change my proposed courses?

 Can I change the semester once I am approved?